-Interpump Group Spa: We engaged with Interpump on long standing milestones (Corporate Governance-Supply Chain).
-There is significant progress with the milestones set.
+Interpump Group Spa (Corporate Governance, Supply Chain): There is significant progress with the milestones set.
 Outstanding milestones are remuneration and overall ESG disclosure improvements that could help boost a bit the third party ESG rating providers.
 In addition, we would like to see the whole of the supply chain being covered by mapping and auditing.
 This is a topic that requires time.
 CEO/Chairman role has been separated, this is a great development and well received action by the markets.